-- In the juices you will fry the shallot together with a bouquet (attach with kitchen rope) of bay leave and thyme for about 2-3 minutes.
+- In the juices you will fry the shallot and parsley together with a bouquet (attach with kitchen rope) of bay leave and thyme for about 2-3 minutes.
 Add a large glass of white wine and bring to a boil.

 - After 1 hour add the mushrooms, mix and let it cook for 30 more minutes covered.

 - Serve with rice, potatoes or bread.
 Bon appétit!